 You’ll then see the full path of your current location in Finder at the bottom of the window.
 If you have the Status Bar displayed as well, the Path Bar will appear directly above it.

 A nice feature of the Finder Path Bar is that it’s interactive.
 So, it’s not just for show.
+You can right-click on the pathname and copy it.
 Check out our tutorial for using the interactive Path Bar in Finder on Mac.

 Another easy way to obtain a file path on Mac is with the context menu in Finder.